The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Results

-This section presents the evaluation of $RQ_{3}$ \wrt the protocol of \Cref{sub:protocol:impact}.
-In \Cref{tab:ratios}, we computed the performance ratios for the different software systems and their performance properties\footnote{Detailed $RQ_{3}$ results for other performance properties available at: {\bluerl{https://anonymous.4open.science/r/df319578-8767-47b0-919d-a8e57eb67d25/results/RQS/RQ3/RQ3.md}}}.
+This section presents the evaluation of $RQ_{3}$\footnote{Detailed $RQ_{3}$ results for other performance properties are available at: {\bluerl{https://github.com/llesoil/input_sensitivity/tree/master/results/RQS/RQ3/RQ3.md}}} \wrt the protocol of \Cref{sub:protocol:impact}. \Cref{fig:violin_plot} presents the loss of performance (y-axis, in \%) due to input sensitivity for the different software systems and their performance properties.

+\textbf{Key result.} The average performance ratio across all the software systems is \num{1.38}: we can expect an average drop of \pc{38} in terms of performance when ignoring the input sensitivity\footnote{To compute this result, we removed \soft{SQLite} biasing the results with its \num{15} performance properties}.